-Symptoms of excess sodium include thirst, fluid retention (oedema) in the face, hands, legs, ankles and feet, and headaches.
+Symptoms of excess sodium include thirst, fluid retention (oedema) in the face (such as puffy eyes in the morning) and on hands, legs, ankles and feet, and headaches.

 In extreme cases, a person can suffer from hypernatraemia (too much sodium in the blood) when they become too dehydrated.
 This can happen after vomiting, having a fever, doing too much exercise and consuming too much salt in food and drink.
 Look out for the following symptoms: irritability, muscle cramps, confusion, depression and vomiting.
 Hypernatraemia can lead to brain damage if not treated quickly.

 According to Blood Pressure UK (opens in new tab), around 80% of your daily salt intake comes from processed foods.
 Here are some of the worst culprits:

 - Tinned soup

 - Gravy granules

 - Soy sauce